ejhigson/nestcheck/docs/index.rst

 ``nestcheck`` is fully compatible with `dynamic nested sampling
 <https://arxiv.org/abs/1704.03459>`_.

-Currently functions for processing output from ``MultiNest``, ``PolyChord`` and ``perfectns`` are available, and more nested sampling software packages can be added. ``nestcheck`` require information about the iso-likelihood contours within which dead points were sampled ("born"), which is needed to split nested sampling runs into their constituent single live point runs ("threads"); see `Higson et al. 2017 <https://doi.org/10.1214/17-BA1075>`_ for more details. *Producing birth contour output files with MultiNest requires v3.11 or later, and with PolyChord requires v1.13 or later and the setting "write_dead"=True.*
+Currently functions for processing output from ``MultiNest``, ``PolyChord`` and ``perfectns`` are available, and more nested sampling software packages can be added. ``nestcheck`` requires information about the iso-likelihood contours within which dead points were sampled ("born"), which is needed to split nested sampling runs into their constituent single live point runs ("threads"); see `Higson et al. 2017 <https://doi.org/10.1214/17-BA1075>`_ for more details. *Producing birth contour output files with MultiNest requires v3.11 or later, and with PolyChord requires v1.13 or later and the setting "write_dead"=True.*

 IPython notebooks containing example usage of ``nestcheck`` can be found in the `examples folder
 <https://github.com/ejhigson/nestcheck/tree/master/examples>`_.
 This includes the code used to make the results in the diagnostics tests paper (`Higson et al. 2018